- Trail is 180 Kilometres in length (not including detours)

 And then the sound of metal bouncing off pavement pierced the chatter of three women excited about cycling the K&P.

-The trail as we headed north required little work – it was generally hard packed stone dust, well signed and included several interpretive panels at various stops explaining local history and geography.
-A bounty of reedy marsh wetlands dotted the landscape, and we saw ducks, geese and evidence of beaver activity with plenty of hardwoods, maples and in certain sections, poplar trees.
+The trail as we headed north required little work – it was generally hard-packed stone dust, well signed and included several interpretive panels at various stops explaining local history and geography.
+A bounty of reedy wetlands dotted the landscape, and we saw ducks, geese and evidence of beaver activity with plenty of hardwoods, maples and in certain sections, poplar trees.

 At times we felt the canopy overhead created by the young maple saplings and overhanging trees darkened the trail and cut off all sunlight.
 High rock cuts through the limestone and grey shale made us realize how much work building this railway line must have been.